We’re not simply a bus network – our trips include train, boat and even tuk tuk! With us, you get the full backpacker travel experience.

 If you're starting your trip in Bangkok you'll travel to Chiang Mai (Thailand) on the overnight sleeper train - a great way to get to know your new travel mates!

-The rest of the route you'll be travelling on private, air-conditioned mid-sized coaches and minivans (depending on the group size).
+The rest of the route you'll be travelling on private, air-conditioned mid-sized coaches and minivans (depending on the group size), fast trains, a slow boat and a couple of public buses.
 We make stops along the way to check out the sights, the views, swim in a waterfall, see an important monument, stretch our legs, get some food and go to the bathroom.

 Some days when we're travelling in remote areas, restaurant options may be limited.
 We'll stop at places we know are clean and hygienic and can cope with our group size.
 You're welcome to bring snacks on the bus too.